antoineco/aco-tomcat/README.md

 Boolean value.
 Defaults to `true`.
 The User Database Realm is inserted within the Lock Out Realm if it is enabled.

 #####`realms`
 An array of custom `Realm` entries to be added to the `Engine` container.
 Each entry is to be supplied as a Hash of attributes/values for the `Realm` XML node.
+See [Realm](http://tomcat.apache.org/tomcat-8.0-doc/config/realm.html) for the list of possible attributes.

 #####`host_name`
 Name of the default [Host](http://tomcat.apache.org/tomcat-8.0-doc/config/host.html).
 Defaults to `localhost`.
 The Host can be further configured via a series of parameters (will use Tomcat's defaults if not specified):